tdwg/website/content/pages/conferences/2020/instructions-for-abstract-submission/index.md

     4. The first item in the checklist regards the **_license and copyright_** of your abstract.
 The default is [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) with copyright attributed to the authors.
 However, if _any_ author is a U.S. or Canadian government employee, you must specify [CC-0](https://creativecommons.org/share-your-work/public-domain/cc0/).
 Any other issues should be referred to the journal’s help desk.
     5. Step 2 addresses invoicing (billing) of the 40€ article processing charge (APC), new this year for TDWG 2020 abstracts.
 Note that abstracts will not be published until payment is made.
 Submitting authors may
         1. Agree to pay for the APC
-        2. Indicate that they have a special agreement via direct contact with TDWG prior to submission to receive a full or partial fee waiver for the submission (must have submitted a waiver request, see link in your abstract approval letter)
+        2. Indicate that they have a special agreement via direct contact with TDWG prior to submission to receive a full or partial fee waiver for the submission (must have submitted a waiver request, see link in your abstract approval letter);  if you received notification of approval, type "waiver approved by TDWG"
         3. Specify that the submitting author is the person to be charged the APC
-        4. Specify that a different person (e.g., institutional business manager) will pay (will need their name, email, and postal address).
+        4. Specify that a different person (e.g., institutional business manager or TDWG if you have a waiver) will pay (will need their name, email, and postal address).
 If you anticipate grouping invoices, please work with your business manager to avoid publication delays.
     6. The final step asks you to **_assign categories_** (taxon, geographic area, scientific subject, geological era) to your submission; complete this step if it is applicable, but _be sure to click through to the end of the submission process_.
     7. When the submission process is finalised, you should receive an email confirming the successful submission and the abstract goes directly to production for publication, a DOI (digital object identifier) is assigned, and the abstract cannot be revised further (without difficulty).
     8. At publication, you should receive a confirmation email from the journal.
 13.  **Incomplete Submission:** ( If, after your manuscript has been approved, you fail to complete all of the steps in the previous section, you may see it tagged as _Incomplete Submission_ in your ARPHA dashboard, even though a BISS ID has been assigned to it.
 Because this now has a BISS identifier, you must access actions to complete the submission (or delete it) via the BISS dashboard [https://biss.pensoft.net/dashboard?view_mode=1&journal_id=63](https://biss.pensoft.net/dashboard?view_mode=1&journal_id=63) not ARPHA’s. <br /> <br />
 ![IncompleteSubmission](https://static.tdwg.org/conferences/2020/instructions/3_IncompleteSubmission.png "IncompleteSubmission")<br /> <br />
-_The deadline for finalizing your abstract for publication in the journal is **11 September 2020**, to enable us to prepare the program._ <br /> <br />
+_The deadline for finalizing your abstract for publication in the journal was **11 September 2020**, to enable us to prepare the program._ <br /> <br />
 14. If, at any time, you need further technical assistance, check the [Tips and tricks](https://arpha.pensoft.net/tips/) link or if you fail to find an answer to your question, send an email to the journal’s technical staff via the system.
 Click “Feedback” icon (on the top navigation bar to open a new window with an email form for you to fill in or email [editor@tdwg.org](mailto:editor@tdwg.org).
 Note that icons now use tool tips (mouse over) and do not otherwise include text explanations.
 For content questions, please email [conf-organizers@tdwg.org](mailto:conf-organizers@tdwg.org).